 The United States federal government retains certain rights in inventions produced with its financial assistance under the Bayh-Dole Act.
 The federal government retains a "nonexclusive, nontransferable, irrevocable, paid-up license" for its own benefit.
 The Bayh-Dole Act also provides federal agencies with "march-in rights".
-March-in rights allow the government, in specified circumstances, to require the contractor or successors in title to the patent to grant a "nonexclusive, partially exclusive, or exclusive license" to a "responsible applicant or applicants" if it determines that (1) adequate steps have not been taken to commercialize the invention and achieve practical application of the government-funded technology, (2) government action is necessary to meet public health or safety needs, (3) government action is necessary to meet requirements for public use under federal regulations or (4) we fail to meet requirements of federal regulations.
+March-in rights allow the government, in specified circumstances, to require the contractor or successors in title to the patent to grant a "nonexclusive, partially exclusive, or exclusive license" to a "responsible applicant or applicants" if it determines that (1) adequate steps have not been taken to commercialize the invention and achieve practical application of the government-funded technology, (2) government action is necessary to meet public health or safety needs, (3) government action is necessary to meet requirements of federal regulations.
 If the patent owner refuses to do so, the government may grant the license itself.
 Some of our licensed patents are subject to the provisions of the Bayh-Dole Act.
 If our licensors fail to comply with the regulations of the Bayh-Dole Act, they could lose title to any patents subject to such regulations, which could affect our license rights under the patents and our ability to stop others from using or commercializing similar or identical technology and products, or limit patent protection for our technology and products.